abijith-2002/hello-world-android-tv-91585/android_tv_frontend/README_PROJECT_ROOT.md

-Android TV Frontend - Project Root

-This directory is the Gradle project root for the Android TV app.
+This directory is the root of the Android TV app's Gradle project.

-Key files:
+Key files present here:
-- settings.gradle / settings.gradle.kts
+- settings.gradle(.kts)
-- build.gradle / build.gradle.kts
+- build.gradle(.kts)
-- gradlew / gradlew.bat
+- gradlew, gradlew.bat
-- app/ (application module)

-This file assists automated mobile code analysis tools in locating the project root.
+- app/, list/, utilities/

+If a tool cannot determine the project root, configure it to use this directory: hello-world-android-tv-91585/android_tv_frontend